Eye (cyclone): Structure

 A typical tropical cyclone has an eye approximately 30–65km (20–40mi) across at the geometric center of the storm.
 The eye may be clear or have spotty low clouds (a clear eye), it may be filled with low- and mid-level clouds (a filled eye), or it may be obscured by the central dense overcast.
 There is, however, very little wind and rain, especially near the center.
 This is in stark contrast to conditions in the eyewall, which contains the storm's strongest winds.
 Due to the mechanics of a tropical cyclone, the eye and the air directly above it are warmer than their surroundings.

 Typhoon Winnie is tied with Typhoon Carmen for the largest eye on record at 200 mi.

-While normally quite symmetric, eyes can be oblong and irregular, especially in weakening storms.
+While normally pretty symmetric, eyes can be oblong and irregular, especially in weakening storms.
 A large ragged eye is a non-circular eye which appears fragmented, and is an indicator of a weak or weakening tropical cyclone.
 An open eye is an eye which can be circular, but the eyewall does not completely encircle the eye, also indicating a weakening, moisture-deprived cyclone or a weak but strengthening one.
 Both of these observations are used to estimate the intensity of tropical cyclones via Dvorak analysis.
 Eyewalls are typically circular; however, distinctly polygonal shapes ranging from triangles to hexagons occasionally occur.